jobrunr/website/content/en/documentation/configuration/quarkus/_index.md

-quarkus.jobrunr.background-job-server.poll-interval=15 #check for new work every 15 seconds quarkus.jobrunr.background-job-server.delete-succeeded-jobs-after=36 #succeeded jobs will go to the deleted state after 36 hours quarkus.jobrunr.background-job-server.permanently-delete-deleted-jobs-after=72 #deleted jobs will be deleted permanently after 72 hours quarkus.jobrunr.dashboard.enabled=false quarkus.jobrunr.dashboard.port=8000 #the port on which to start the dashboard quarkus.jobrunr.miscellaneous.allow-anonymous-data-usage: true #this sends the amount of succeeded jobs for marketing purposes
+quarkus.jobrunr.background-job-server.poll-interval=15 #check for new work every 15 seconds quarkus.jobrunr.background-job-server.delete-succeeded-jobs-after=36 #succeeded jobs will go to the deleted state after 36 hours quarkus.jobrunr.background-job-server.permanently-delete-deleted-jobs-after=72 #deleted jobs will be deleted permanently after 72 hours quarkus.jobrunr.background-job-server.metrics.enabled=false #Micrometer integration - this was true in v5. quarkus.jobrunr.dashboard.enabled=false quarkus.jobrunr.dashboard.port=8000 #the port on which to start the dashboard quarkus.jobrunr.miscellaneous.allow-anonymous-data-usage: true #this sends the amount of succeeded jobs for marketing purposes